Rookie Tatis Jr. returns to Padres after missing 34 games

 He has no plans to ease back.

 “I’m not a liar.
-I’m going 100 percent,” Tatis said after returning from a brief rehab assignment.
+I’m going 100 percent,” Tatis said after returning from a brief rehab assignment with Double-A Amarillo.
 “There’s a part of me telling me to go slower but sorry, I can’t play the game like that.”

 He was hurt in a loss at Washington on April 28 when he did an awkward split while stretching for a throw at second base.